sean-vdw/web-sprint-challenge-advanced-react/README.md

 1. What are the main differences between a class-based and a functional component?

+  *  Class-based components extend and inherit properties from Facebook's base React.Component.
+Functional components are just plain javascript.
+Functional components are also regarded as the more "modern" version of components, alleviating some of the additional code that goes into building class-based components, such as the usage of this.state and props.

 2. When does a componentWillMount function be called?
 What about a componentDidUpdate?

+  * componentWillMount is called just before a component mounts on the DOM (render method is called).
+After rendering, the component is mounted to the DOM.
+  * componentDidUpdate is called every time a component changes state and is therefore re-rendered.
+This takes place after the rendering of the updated state is complete.

 3. Define stateful logic.

+  * Stateful logic is any code that uses state.
+In the case of our project today, we use stateful logic via a custom hook to pass stateful logic in a reusable way.

 4. What are the three step of creating a successful test?
 What is done in each phase?

+  1. Arrage: involves setting up the test with variables and testing objects.
+  2. Act: we perform the actual work of the test (i.e. mimicking user interactions).
+  3. Assert: we validate the results of the test to make sure that the intended actions were successful.